rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 9:37am Right.
 DeepFace uses TensorFlow.
 So if I want to play with this, then I need to switch to a docker image with tensorflow. ugh ... wow, I have no tensorflow containers to begin with.
 Well then, let's run 'docker pull tensorflow/tensorflow:latest-gpu-jupyter' shall we ...

 9:44am Hmm DeepFace was created by Facebook in 2014 but today uses tensorflow ... ?

+2:01pm Now running from the docker container tfgpu-213 which contains the gpu version of tensorflow 2.13.
+I ran 'pip install deepface' on this container, and will now attempt to do some stuff with DeepFace.

+4:08pm Ran DeepFace find on the MyMatch images and just like DeepImageSearch, it generated a representations file (facial embeddings actually) at ...

+/tf/All/Data/Documents/Github/rkaunismaa/NLP4HTML/express/express-match/public/images/representations_vgg_face.pkl

+... and if you add more images to this folder, then you need to re-run this method.
+I am now seeing the value of storing this stuff in a database.